hobuinc/silvimetric/docs/source/tutorial.rst

 SilviMetric will take all the previously defined variables like the bounds, resolution, and our tile size, and it will split all data values up into their respective bins.
-From here, SilviMetric will perform each `Metric` previously defined in :ref:`initialize` over the data in each cell.
+From here, SilviMetric will perform each `Metric` previously defined in :ref:`initialize` over the data in each cell, applying the --htthreshold and coverthreshold.
 At the end of all that, this data will be written to a `SparseArray` in `TileDB`, where it will be much easier to access.

 Usage: